Heinrich Holland

 Heinrich Dieter 'Dick' Holland (May 27, 1927 – May 21, 2012) was an emeritus professor in the Earth and Planetary Sciences department of Harvard University.
 He made major contributions to the understanding of the Earth's geochemistry, especially large-scale geochemical and biogeochemical cycles.
 He has also contributed to the field of planetary chemistry and planetary evolution.

 Personal life

 Holland was born on May 27, 1927, to Jewish parents in Mannheim, Germany.
 He escaped Nazi Germany by Kindertransport to England.
-He was re-united with his family in the Dominican Republic.
+He was reunited with his family in the Dominican Republic.
 They moved to the United States in 1940 where they first resided at Kew Gardens in New York.

 Holland was married for 57 years to Alice.
 They had four children, three boys and one girl.